 A one year research-based postgraduate course run by the Natural History Museum and Imperial College London.

-The course is aimed at students who plan to undertake a PhD prior to a career in systematics research.
+This course is aimed at students who plan to undertake a PhD prior to a career in biodiversity and systematics research.

 Projects will take a molecular approach to systematics and genomic approaches to understanding evolution.